-It’s that time of the year again, there’s excitement in the air, Christmas lights, decorations and adverts are on display everywhere, all nudging us to engage in retail therapy and forget the cold weather and shorter days.
-I finally joined in the frenzy last weekend and I am proud to say our fully adorned Christmas tree is now well positioned in the front room with a few boxes underneath it.
+It’s that time of the year again, there’s excitement in the air, Christmas is around the corner.
+There is that undeniable nudge to engage in retail therapy and forget the cold weather and shorter days.
 For a few parents however, their feelings may be that of anxiety instead of excitement in view of the looming university applications deadline particularly if their Year 13 child is still undecided whether to go for a university degree or an apprenticeship.

 A lot of people see apprenticeships as a second class option and if you had asked me a few years ago that would have been my view.
 However there have been a few changes since then and this short guide should help debunk the myths and provide some of the emerging facts that could help with your child's decision process.